berick/marcutil-rs/README.md

 1. Tags must have a byte length of 3.
 1. Leaders must have a byte length of 24.
 1. Control fields and data fields must have a tag.
+1. Binary leader/directory metadata must be sane.

-In cases where these conditions are not met, routines return explanatory Err() strings.
+In cases where these conditions are not met, routines exit early with explanatory Err() strings.

 Otherwise, no restrictions are placed on the data values.